fivetran/dbt_intercom_source/README.md

 <!--section="intercom_source_model"-->
 - Materializes [Intercom staging tables](https://fivetran.github.io/dbt_intercom_source/#!/overview/intercom_source/models/?g_v=1&g_e=seeds) which leverage data in the format described by [this ERD](https://fivetran.com/docs/applications/intercom#schemainformation).
 These staging tables clean, test, and prepare your Intercom data from [Fivetran's connector](https://fivetran.com/docs/applications/intercom) for analysis by doing the following:
   - Names columns for consistency across all packages and for easier analysis
-  - Adds freshness tests to source data
+  - Adds freshness tests to source data.
+    - dbt Core >= 1.9.6 is required to run freshness tests out of the box.
   - Adds column-level testing where applicable.
 For example, all primary keys are tested for uniqueness and non-null values.
 - Generates a comprehensive data dictionary of your intercom data through the [dbt docs site](https://fivetran.github.io/dbt_intercom_source/).
 - These tables are designed to work simultaneously with our [Intercom transformation package](https://github.com/fivetran/dbt_intercom).